-The following list provides details of various publications which may assist with your studies.
+The following list provides details of various publications which may assist you with your studies.

 Note: The examination will test the syllabus alone.

 The reading list is provided for guidance only and is not in itself the subject of the examination.

-The publications will help candidates keep up-to-date with developments and will provide a wider coverage of syllabus topics.
+The publications will help you keep up-to-date with developments and will provide a wider coverage of syllabus topics.

-CII/Personal Finance Society members can borrow most of the additional study materials below from Knowledge Services.
+CII/PFS members can borrow most of the additional study materials below from Knowledge Services.
+CII study texts can be consulted from within the library.